MarieTzschaschel/Pre-study/README.md

 # Two main projects
 In the python project (prestudy_item_ceration) the noun pairs are created and their corresponding similarity values are calculated.
 The output is a dataframe (df_simval) containing the noun pairs of both groups (noun pairs with the same animacy: similar group, noun pairs with different animacy: contrast group) and a similarity value for each word pair.
 The prestudy_dataanalysis is the statistical analysis that compares the similarity values of both groups.
-Linear models are fitted and compared with each other (anova test) and a null model test is conducted to check whether the difference between the groups is significant.
+A linear mixed model with varying intercepts for items is fitted.